 Lower Unemployment Rates (3)

 Companies are short on staff and people can’t find jobs.
 That sounds quite ironic but it’s become a reality.
 Say any one company has a specific sphere of activity and anyone potential candidate has a specific sphere of skills.
 For a hiring process to be successful the minimum requirement is for those two spheres to intersect each other.

 Yet that’s harder than it sounds when you take into account all the other variables.
 We’ve already discussed location, from an employee’s perspective in terms of salary differences.
-Let’s see how the situation is like from a company’s perspective.
+Let’s see what the situation is like from a company’s perspective.

 For a traditional for-profit organization, expanding internationally incurs extremely large costs, and the biggest percentage of that cost is taken up by new hires, or to be more precise, by the hiring process itself.

-Decentralization and blockchain specifically allow for a lower entry-point in building a global company.
+Decentralization and blockchain specifically allow for a lower entry point in building a global company.